Conyers Workers’ Compensation Lawyers: Get the Compensation You Deserve

 In the state of Georgia, the employer is required to provide prompt medical attention and benefits to any employee that is injured or becomes ill at their place of employment.
 In return, the employer is protected from any tort liability for their injuries.

-Can I be Fired if I’m Claiming a Workers Comp Claim?
+Can I be Fired for a Conyers Workers’ Compensation Claim?

-Is there a Time Limit to File a Workers Comp Claim in Conyers Georgia?
+Is There a Time Limit to File a Workers Compensation Claim in Conyers, Georgia?

 Yes, you must notify your employer of your injury or illness within the required 30-day time limit and you must file your claim with a court of law within one year of your injury or illness.
 If you fail to file your claim within this time frame you will risk losing any potential compensation for your injuries or illness.